unlockopen/www.unlockopen.com/src/pages/index.md

 First, contributing to open source is critical to **recruit, retain, and foster top engineering talent**.
 Facebook claims that 75% of their new engineering recruits mention its open source program as a key reason to join the company.
-Similalry, a relatively modest investment in Webpack helped the hotel price comparison company Trivago position itself as _"one of the most interesting companies to work for as a JavaScript developer,"_ and hire _"a lot of really great engineers,"_ according to their Lead JavaScript Architect, Patrick Gotthardt.
+Similarly, a relatively modest investment in Webpack helped the hotel price comparison company Trivago position itself as _"one of the most interesting companies to work for as a JavaScript developer,"_ and hire _"a lot of really great engineers,"_ according to their Lead JavaScript Architect, Patrick Gotthardt.

 Secondly, contributing to open source has proven to be **a catalyst to attract developers to software platforms and services**.
 Still wondering why Microsoft or IBM spent billions on companies based around open source?
 Wonder no longer.